dbcls/rdf-doctor/README.md

 ## Example of dictionary file
 You can specify arbitrary dictionary files for prefixes and class URIs.
 It is a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination one per line like [this](https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-prefix-uris.tsv).
 This dictionary file is used only if -r or --report option is specified as md (same as markdown).
-Specify -p, --prefix-dict for prefix, -l, --class-dict for class, followed by file.
+Specify -p, --prefix-uri-dict for prefix, -l, --class-uri-dict for class, followed by file.
 See: https://github.com/dbcls/rdf-doctor#command-line-interface